-4 Signs You Don't Know What You Want In Your Relationship
+4 Signs You Actually Have No Clue What You Want In Your Relationship

 One of the biggest signs you don't know what you want in a relationship comes from the way you view your dynamic as a whole.
 Are you and your partner both moving toward a future — however murky — that you have identified?
 Or is this a relationship where you are simply passing the time together?
 There's nothing wrong with being in a relationship that works just for now.
 However, long-term resentment is easily born when you haven't taken steps to figure out what it is you like about this person, and why it is worth keeping them in your life.